 Perform a push up.
 Elbows fall back towards your body as you lower your chest towards the ground.
 Press back up to high plank.

 Engage your core, then reach your left hand underneath your body to grab the dumbbell and pull it through to the left side.
 Place the dumbbell on the mat just outside where you’ll plant your left hand when you return to high plank.

 Repeat the push up, then switch sides, pulling the dumbbell back to the right with the right hand.
 Repeat this pattern.

 Modification: Option to perform the push ups from your knees, popping to your toes for the dumbbell pass.

 Targets: Inner thigh muscles in addition to the glutes, hamstrings, and quads.
 Adding the balance press works the shoulder muscles and core and lower abs.

-Option to return to the starting position and perform a single arm shoulder press with both feet on the ground, rather than a single leg balance press.
+Modification: Option to omit the balance press and perform a single arm shoulder press with both feet on the ground.

 Targets: Glutes, hamstrings, lower back, shoulders and triceps.